lgtateos/Geovisualization-with-Blender/README.md

 ___________________
 ## What is Blender and why use Blender?
 Blender is an open-source 3D modelling, rendering and game engine software.
 You can create photorealistic scenes and life-like animations with it.
-The feature that makes Blender highly suitable for geospatial visualization is its capability to import various georeferenced data thanks to [BlenderGIS addon](https://github.com/domlysz/BlenderGIS).
+The feature that makes Blender highly suitable for geospatial visualization is its capability to import various georeferenced data thanks to the [BlenderGIS addon](https://github.com/domlysz/BlenderGIS).
 Almost every operation done in the blender interface, can be scripted in the Python scripting environment, allowing you to automate or batch process your 3D modelling workflow.
-Moreover, powered by the [sketchfab addon](https://sketchfab.com/exporters/blender), you can easily export and publish your online geospatial models inside blender, so that everyone can interactively explore or download your work. <br>
+Moreover, powered by the [Sketchfab addon](https://sketchfab.com/exporters/blender), you can easily export and publish your online geospatial models inside Blender, so that everyone can interactively explore or download your work. <br>
 [Learn more about Sketchfab]()<br>
 [A sample geospatial model in Sketchfab](https://sketchfab.com/models/298dfaf54e4447459275493e7b2adf96)<br>

 ## Basics of the Blender interface

 Blender has numerous components and features that, thanks to it open-source capabilities, are growing every day.
-Covering all aspects of the software itself require several lessons.
+Covering all aspects of the software itself would require several lessons.
 The purpose of this section is to provide a brief introduction to Blender's graphical user interface and some of its features that are essential for working with geospatial data, and will be used throughout this tutorial.

 |![Blender Viewport](img/Blender_interface.JPG)Blender interface|
 |:---:|